-Cohort studies and case reports on exposure to GBCAs during pregnancy have not reported a clear association between GBCAs and adverse effects in the exposed neonates.
-However, a retrospective cohort study, comparing pregnant women who had a GBCA MRI to pregnant women who did no have an MRI, reported a higher occurrence of stillbirths and neonatal deaths in the group receiving GBCA MRI.
-Limitations of this study include a lack of comparison with non-contrast MRI and lack of information about the materia indication for MRI.
-Overall, these data preclude a reliable evaluation of the potential risk of adverse fetal outcomes with the use of GBCAs in pregnancy
+451747D 24UG05 Rev. 08/2024 Cohort studies and case reports on exposure to GBCAs during pregnancy have not reported a clear association between GBCAs and adverse effects in the exposed negrates.
+However, a retrospective cohort study, comparing pregnant women who had a GBCA MRI to pregnant women who did not have an MRI, reported a higher occurrence of stillbirths and neonatal deaths in the group receiving GBCA MRI.
+Limitations of this study include a lack of comparison with non-contrast MRI and lack of information about the material indication for MRI.
+Overall, these data preclude a reliable evaluation of the potential risk of adverse fetal outcomes with the use of GBCAs in pregnancy.